Back to Articles

 Share:

 The headline finding: Greystones costs more than Dublin city.
-At €498,000, it's the most expensive commuter town in the country — the DART premium has completely erased any distance discount.
-At the other end, Carlow saves you 56%, has a direct train to Heuston in 73 minutes, and sits on the M9 motorway.
+At €547,000, it's the most expensive commuter town in the country — a staggering €92,000 above the Dublin city median.
+At the other end, Carlow saves you 46%, has a direct train to Heuston in 73 minutes, and sits on the M9 motorway.

 The DART Premium

 The DART is the most frequent rail service in Ireland — every 10 minutes at peak on the core section.
 That convenience is fully priced in.
-Bray (€468,000) and Greystones (€498,000) are barely cheaper than — or more expensive than — Dublin city itself at €475,000.
+Bray (€437,000) offers only a modest 4% discount, while Greystones (€547,000) is dramatically more expensive than Dublin city itself at €455,000.

 Greystones costs more than Dublin city

-The median sale price in Greystones (30km south of the city) is €498,000€23,000 more than the Dublin city median of €475,000.
-The DART end-of-line premium, combined with strong lifestyle demand, has made it one of the most expensive postcode areas outside Dublin's southside.
+The median sale price in Greystones (30km south of the city) is €547,000€92,000 more than the Dublin city median of €455,000.
+The DART end-of-line premium, combined with strong lifestyle demand, has made it the most expensive commuter town in the country — and it's pulling further away from Dublin every year.

 This matters if you're using the DART as your reason to pay a premium.
-Bray saves you just €7,000 (1.5%) over Dublin city — for a 48-minute commute instead of being in the city already.
+Bray saves you just €18,000 (4%) over Dublin city — for a 48-minute commute instead of being in the city already.
 The transport is excellent; the price discount is not.

 Town-by-Town: Price, Saving & Transport